tapabratadey/sqlite/README.md

 -   fix path in File.read() ✅
 -   def exec_insert ✅
 -   def exec_update ✅
--   def exec_delete
+-   def exec_delete ✅
--   def join
+-   def join w/ where and w/o where ✅
 -   def order
+-   try to split the class into files by query type
+-   refactor
 -   PART II
--   try to split the class into files by query type

-ALGO (AUG 8th, 2021)
+-   error validation